-Troop co-leaders are responsible for arranging and maintaining proper adult supervision for meetings and activities.
-Each troop meeting or Girl Scout group must have at least two unrelated adult members and a background check on file present at all times, plus additional adult volunteers as necessary.
+You are responsible for arranging and maintaining proper adult supervision for meetings and activities.
+Each troop meeting or Girl Scout group must have at least two unrelated, registered, approved, adult volunteers present at all times, plus additional adult volunteers as necessary.
 Adult volunteers must be at least 18 years old, and one adult in every group must be a woman.